GeoscienceAustralia/stormwavecluster/Analysis/statistical_model_fit/statistical_model_univariate_distributions.md

-**Below, we investigate the parameter estimates for each chain.** If all the changes have converged, the quantiles of each parameter estimate should be essentially the same (although if the underlying posterior distribution is unbounded, then of course the min/max will not converge, although non-extreme quantiles will).
+**Below, we investigate the parameter estimates for each chain.** If all the changes have converged, the quantiles of each parameter estimate should be essentially the same (although if the underlying posterior distribution is unbounded, then of course the min/max will not converge, although all other quantiles eventually will).
 We also look at the 1/100 year event Hsig implied by each chain, and make a return level plot.

 ```r
 # Look at mcmc parameter estimates in each chain